leejheth/CardioMEA/README.md

 make setup
 ```

-### (Optional) How to install additional packages in the environment

-Add packages, which you need to install, in `src/requirements.in`.
-Then use the following command.
+(Optional) If you want to install more packages, add them to `src/requirements.in`.
+Then use the following command to reinstall the virtual environment.

 ```
 make setup_dev